rarebreed/protean-service/protean/README.md

 - Skill systems that do not distinguish between breadth and depth?
 - Systems that encourage min-maxing by having cutoffs (eg, a 10 is as good as a 13, because they both give you +2)?

-And that's just a few of the pain points that retro is trying to solve.
-Another point retro is trying to solve may seem a bit counter intuitive, given that it will stress realism and simulation.
-Retro is designed to be small and modular, so that you only need what you need.
+And that's just a few of the pain points that protean is trying to solve.
+Another point protean is trying to solve may seem a bit counter intuitive, given that it will stress realism and simulation.  protean is designed to be small and modular, so that you only need what you need.

 Are you tired of reading through a wall of text to find the actual meaning or game functionality that you need?
 Some